 To extract the entire contents of the compressed folder, right-click the folder, click 'Extract All', and then follow the instructions.

 Double click the compressed folder to open it.
 Then, drag the file or folder from the compressed folder to a new location.

 How to unzip a file using Mac:

-If you choose to download your raw DNA data and want to understand more about how to read it, the following information may be helpful.
+If you choose to download your DNA Data and want to understand more about how to read it, the following information about the standard DNA Data file available at no additional cost, may be helpful.

-If you choose to download a copy of your raw DNA data, you are responsible for protecting that downloaded copy.
-While we protect your information in our systems, once you receive the downloaded raw DNA data, that copy will not be protected by our security measures.
+If you choose to download a copy of your DNA Data, you are responsible for protecting that downloaded copy.
+While we protect your information in our systems, once you receive the downloaded DNA Data, that copy will not be protected by our security measures.

-No, your DNA matches do NOT have access to your raw DNA data.
+No, your DNA matches do NOT have access to your DNA Data.
 We have many protections in place to ensure your genetic data is secure.
 Only people with access to your test results can initiate the data download.
 You can learn more about these privacy settings here.